 In addition to its grant-making programs, the Wenner-Gren Foundation provides specialized programs as well as a variety of sponsored activities that are making important contributions to the development of the discipline.

-This program promotes the preservation of the history of anthropology by assisting senior scholars (or their heirs) with the expense of preparing their personal research collections for archival deposit.
+This program assists senior scholars (or their heirs) with the expense of preparing their personal research collections for archival deposit.
+Its aim is to preserve materials that document the field's development for future generations of anthropologists.